Moving to Wellington Florida? 8 Reasons You’ll Love Living Here

 My husband and I have been raising our family in the Village of Wellington since 2001 and absolutely love it here.
 We couldn’t imagine living anywhere else in Florida or even the United States.
+So if you’re one of the many wondering, is Wellington, FL a good place to live?
 Here are 8 reasons why we love living in Wellington Florida and you will too!

 As the winter equestrian capital of the world, some residents are full-time while others are part-time.
 Seasonal residents are usually here between October and April, some might come for a week and others will be here for 6 months.
 Traffic does slightly increase during season, but you won’t notice much of a difference unless you’re hitting traffic attending or leaving an equestrian event.
 Even then you won’t be sitting in a traffic jam for hours like other parts of the country.

 Wellington is centrally located in the western part of Palm Beach County Florida.
 The city of West Palm Beach and Lake Worth are just east while Boynton Beach, Delray Beach, and Boca Raton are south.
 The main north-south thoroughfare is SR-7 (441), which is 4-8 lines wide.
 It starts north of Wellington and Royal Palm Beach in Loxahatchee Florida and runs south throughout Palm Beach County, Broward County, and ends in Dade County.